MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 **Do not zip CD-ROM images!
 It won't work correctly.**

+**Attention about US BIOS:** MiSTer requires original dump of US BIOS to work properly.
+It needs to be of 262144 bytes.
+If you can read copyright string at the end of US BIOS file, then it's not correct dump!
+It's already pre-swapped for emulators.
+While it will work on MiSTer, some CD games will refuse to start. **Correct US BIOS file is when copyright string is not readable.**

 ## Cheat engine
 Standard cheats location is supported for HuCard games.
 For CD-ROM game all cheats must be zipped into a single zip file and placed inside game's CD-ROM folder.